LivKelley/FinalGenetics/README.md

 Huang, edit the load_metagenome function in load.py to point to the appropriate file.
 If you would like to run this program to look for genes other than nitrogenase, edit the load_nitrogenase function in load.py to point to a file that contains the proper gene sequence.
 Please note that if the formatting or file structure on either your metagenome or on your nitrogenase is different than what we have, you will need to either change the code to match your data's formatting or change your formatting to match ours.
+Once you're finished running your program, close the code by typing "control c" into the command window.

 Requirements:
 This program runs on python 2.7.
 It uses the sys and pickle modules, which are built into Python 2.
 Additionally,